The Invasion (professional wrestling): End of the Monday Night War

-Invasion: WCW's First Strike
+WCW's first strike; Start of The Invasion

-The WWF had effectively doubled the size of its roster through its acquisition of WCW, and as a result, there was not enough screen time for everyone.
-The original plan was to find a time slot on TNN (renamed to Spike TV, now known as Paramount Network) to continue running WCW as a separate entity.
-Polls were even put up on WWF.com and WCW.com to decide the name of the new show.
-These plans fell through when no television station would touch WCW because of its reputation for losing money.
-The WWF eventually carried out a brand extension, effectively reviving WCW under its own auspices and running two separate promotions, each with one of the WWF's two existing televised shows, Raw and SmackDown!.
+The WWF had effectively doubled the size of its roster through its acquisition of WCW, and as a result, the company believed that there was not enough screen time for many of the new roster members.
+To alleviate these concerns, the original plan was to find a time slot on TNN (later renamed to Spike TV, now known as Paramount Network) to continue running WCW as a separate entity, with WWF controlling SmackDown! on UPN and WCW controlling Raw Is War on TNN.
+These plans fell through when no television networks would touch WCW because of its reputation for losing money.
+The WWF scrapped these plans, however they would eventually carry the idea again in the future for what would later become the brand extension, running two separate brands, with both of the WWF's two existing televised shows, SmackDown! and Raw.

-As part of its plans, Lance Storm became the first WCW wrestler to appear on WWF programming, by performing a run-in during a match on the May 28 episode of Raw Is War.
-Hugh Morrus made his WWF debut on the June 4 episode of Raw Is War by attacking Edge.
-At King of the Ring on June 24, then-WCW wrestler Booker T interfered during the triple threat main event match for the WWF Championship and almost cost Stone Cold Steve Austin the title.
+On the May 28 episode of Raw Is War, Lance Storm became the first WCW wrestler to appear on WWF programming, by performing a run-in during a match featuring WWF wrestlers.
+WCW's Hugh Morrus made his WWF debut on the June 4 episode of Raw Is War by attacking Edge.
+At King of the Ring on June 24, then-WCW Champion Booker T interfered during the triple threat main event match for the WWF Championship and almost cost Stone Cold Steve Austin the title.
 Additionally, Austin legitimately suffered fractured bones in his hand from the side slam he took from Booker T into an announce table.
-The next night on Raw Is War, which was held in New York City's Madison Square Garden, a confrontation occurred between WCW owner Shane McMahon and WWF owner Vince McMahon.
-While Vince was in the ring, Booker T came from behind to deliver his finishing move, a scissor kick, to Vince.
-The WWF roster ran to the ring to aid Vince, but Booker T and Shane McMahon escaped through the crowd.
+The next night on Raw Is War, which was held in New York City's Madison Square Garden, widely considered the WWF's home arena, a confrontation occurred between WCW owner Shane McMahon and WWF owner Mr. McMahon.
+While Mr. McMahon was in the ring, Booker T came from behind to perform his finishing move, a scissor kick, on him.
+The WWF roster ran to the ring to aid Mr. McMahon, but Booker T and Shane McMahon escaped through the crowd.
 This incident marked the official start of the Invasion storyline; Raw Is War commentator Jim Ross announced, "The battle lines have been drawn!"

-WCW Tag Team Champions Chuck Palumbo and Sean O'Haire then made their WWF debuts on June 28, 2001, by invading SmackDown! and attacking the Hardy Boyz and Dudley Boyz during a tag team match, before fleeing after WWF wrestlers came after them in the ring.
+WCW Tag Team Champions Chuck Palumbo and Sean O'Haire then made their WWF debuts on June 28, by invading SmackDown! and attacking the Hardy Boyz and Dudley Boyz during a tag team match, before fleeing after WWF wrestlers came after them in the ring.
 As they were exiting the arena, they were attacked from behind by other WWF wrestlers led by Hardcore Holly and the APA, preventing what happened with the previous WCW wrestlers running to the arena exits undisturbed and rushing them back into the ring, where they were beaten up by WWF wrestlers.